lyon-fnal/docker/README.md

 * `allinea-shell`: X11 + CVMFS + Allinea Forge (you'll need a license file)
 * `igprof-shell`: X11 + CVMFS + Igprof profiler

-Just replace `dev-shell` with the other shell in the examples above.
+Just replace `dev-shell` with the other shell name in the examples above.

 ## Archiving containers

 You can archive a container, which means that container information, the container log, and data in any docker volumes, will be written to a tar file.
+The tar file is the name of the container with the `.tgz` extension.

 ```
 make ARCHIVE=container_name archive